 Take them away or place strict limits, and they may be drawn to them more.

-Why Your Teen Can’t Stop Eating Sugar
+The Pleasure Response May Explain Why Your Teen is Eating Too Much Sugar

 The pleasure response in the brain is turned on by highly palatable foods, such as those containing sugar, fat, and salt.
 In other words, these food nutrients trigger feel-good brain chemicals, including dopamine.

 Once children experience pleasure from eating certain foods, they may feel an urge to eat them again.
+This can happen with sugar and sweets, and may be the underpinnings of what you’re seeing.

-For instance, the more sweets a teen eats, the potential for increased pleasure and liking, and perhaps, strong cravings.
+The more sweets a teen eats, the potential for increased pleasure and liking, and perhaps, strong cravings.

 Desserts, candy and sugary drinks are not going to disappear.
 They’re prominent in your teen’s world and they will continue to be.
 While you may have the urge to control them, especially if it seems your teen can’t stop eating sweets, doing so may cause more problems.